-\Flat fee EUOs include all EUOs arising out of all residential policies issued by Citizens.
+Flat fee EUOs include all EUOs arising out of all residential policies issued by Citizens.
 At Citizens' discretion, EUOs arising out of residential matters deemed complex by Citizens' will be compensated at the General or Complex hourly rate, as described above.
 EUOs arising out of commercial and commercial-residential policies are not included in the EUO Flat Fee agreement.
 Citizens will compensate EUO services arising out of commercial and commercial-residential policies, including EUOs arising out of claims made by insured condominium associations, at the General or Complex hourly rate, as described above.
 In the event EUO representation concludes prior to the completion of the scheduled EUO, such as a decision by Citizens not to pursue the EUO or the insured(s) fails to attend/participate, then Citizens will compensate the Firm for EUO representation in accordance with the First Party Property General Matter hourly rates, not to exceed \$1,750 in total compensation for the EUO representation.
 The hourly rate applied in these circumstances, not to exceed \$1,750 in total compensation, is inclusive of all witnesses involved in the assignment.

-Subrogation (Maximum Contingency Fee):\\
+Subrogation (Maximum Contingency Fee):

 Claim Amount Pre-Suit Litigation Litigation

 Collection with Appeal

-Less than \$15,000 Up to 30% Up to 35% Up to 40%
+Less than \$15,000 N/A N/A N/A

-\$15,001 - \$100,000 Up to 25% Up to 30% Up to 40%
+\$15,001 - \$100,000 N/A N/A N/A

-\$100,001 + Up to 20% Up to 25% Up to 40%
+\$100,001 + N/A N/A N/A

-\\Contingency fees shall be based on the amount of the initial claim and the stage through which the Firm has provided services to recover on the claim.
+^{}Contingency fees shall be based on the amount of the initial claim and the stage through which the Firm has provided services to recover on the claim.
 Fee percentages will be negotiated at the outset of the assignment.
 Payment will be made based on the gross amount of funds actually collected by Citizens for assigned claim.
 In addition to the contingency fees, Citizens will pay Firm's litigation expenses as those expenses are incurred and invoiced to Citizens, to the extent allowed in Exhibit A, Citizens' Guidelines for Claims & Litigation Legal Services.